svc333/overview/zero_downtime.md

 - For load balancing, a document exists to explain how the computing service stays available.
 - Where multi-site failover occurs, the disaster recovery plan must explain who does what to cause the failover and ensure restart.
 - The disaster recovery plan must define how the solution works and what the data loss is.
-- It must confirm how the Maximum Tolerable Downtime is met and be stored on the Disaster Recovery Plan Rep database.
+- It must confirm how the Maximum Tolerable Downtime is met and be stored on the Disaster Recovery Plan database.
 - The disaster recovery plan specifies the security controls for running in Disaster mode, if they are different from what's running in production.

 ### Management of the disaster recovery plan